Lope de Vega: Legacy

 Lope encountered a poorly organized dramatic tradition; plays were sometimes composed in four acts, sometimes in three, and though they were written in verse, the structure of the versification was left to the individual writer.
 Because the Spanish public liked it, he adopted the style of drama which was then in vogue.
 He enlarged its narrow framework to a great degree, introducing a wide range of material for dramatic situations – the Bible, ancient mythology, the lives of the saints, ancient history, Spanish history, the legends of the Middle Ages, the writings of the Italian novelists, current events, and everyday Spanish life in the 17th century.
 Prior to Lope, playwrights sketched the conditions of persons and their characters superficially.
 With fuller observation and more careful description, Lope de Vega depicted real character types with language and accouterments appropriate to their position in society.
 The old comedy was awkward and poor in its versification.
 Lope introduced order into all the forms of national poetry, from the old romance couplets to the lyrical combinations borrowed from Italy.
 He wrote that those who should come after him had only to go on along the path which he had opened.

 Lope de Vega encountered other poets who were unimpressed with his discoveries and attempted to defame his writing.
 The Spanish poet Pedro de Torres Rámila wrote his thoughts on Lope in his Latin satire Spongia (Paris, 1617).
 Torres wrote personal attacks on Lope's sacramental plays and sought to scandalize his name and reputation.
 This attempt backfired on Torres due to the overwhelmingly negative responses his Spongia received from the public after its release.
 Scholars and poets alike came to the defense of Lope de Vega and wrote many counterclaims against the Spongia directed at Torres himself, like Juan Rodríguez de Fonseca's Exposulatio Spongiae.

+A municipality in Northern Samar in the Philippines was named after de Vega, created in 1980 from the 22 barangays of Catarmán.
+A street in the Santa Cruz district of the City of Manila, Philippines is also named after the playwright.
+In 2017, Google celebrated his 455th birthday with a Google Doodle.